Tom Waddell: Personal life

-While Waddell worked at Stanford in 1970, he met Lee Brian, with whom he had a five-year relationship.
+While Waddell was working at Stanford University in 1970, he met Lee Bryan, with whom he had a five-year relationship.

 In 1975, Waddell met landscape designer Charles Deaton, 12 years his senior, and they became lovers.
 An October 11, 1976 issue of People magazine featured the couple in a cover article.
 They were the first gay couple to appear on the cover of a major national magazine.

 In 1981, while founding the Gay Games, Waddell met two people with whom he formed major relationships.
-One was public relations man and fundraiser Zohn Artman, with whom he fell in love and began a relationship.
+One was public relations agent Zohn Artman, with whom he fell in love and began a relationship.
 The other was lesbian athlete Sara Lewinstein.
-Both Tom and Sara had longed to have a child, and they decided to have a child together.
+Both Waddell and Lewinstein had wanted a child, and they decided to have one together.
 Their daughter, Jessica, was born in 1983.
-To protect Jessica's and her mother's legal rights, Tom and Sara married in 1985.
+To protect Jessica's and her mother's legal rights, Waddell and Lewinstein married in 1985.

 Death

 In 1985, Waddell was diagnosed with AIDS.
-Although dogged by the IOC's lawsuit, Waddell lived to see the success of Gay Games II in 1986, and even participated, winning the gold medal in the javelin event.
+He participated in Gay Games II in 1986, winning the gold medal in the javelin event.
 He died on July 11 the following year, aged 49, in San Francisco, California.
-His last words were "Well, this should be interesting."

 Waddell's battle against HIV/AIDS is one of the subjects of the award-winning 1989 documentary Common Threads: Stories from the Quilt.
 His autobiography, Gay Olympian, which he co-authored with sports writer Dick Schaap, was published in 1996.

 Tributes

 In 2013, Waddell was inducted into the Legacy Walk, an outdoor public display which celebrates LGBT history and people.

+In 2013, Waddell was inducted into the inaugural class of the Gay & Lesbian Sports Hall of Fame.

 In 2014, a street in San Francisco formerly named after Lech Wałęsa was, due to a homophobic comment by Wałęsa, renamed Dr. Tom Waddell Place.
-The street already featured the Tom Waddell Health Center.
+The Tom Waddell Health Center had been located at the end of the street but in 2013 had been renamed the Tom Waddell Urban Health Center, combined with another health clinic, and relocated to a nearby location on Golden Gate Avenue.

-In 2014, Waddell was one of the inaugural honorees in the Rainbow Honor Walk, a walk of fame in San Francisco’s Castro neighborhood noting LGBTQ people who have "made significant contributions in their fields."
+In 2014, Waddell was one of the inaugural honorees in the Rainbow Honor Walk, a walk of fame in San Francisco's Castro District honoring LGBTQ people who have "made significant contributions in their fields."